HOW MUCH AERATION DO I NEED?

 Oxygen is continuously being produced

 by algae and other aquatic plants where the sunlight can penetrate in all small recreational ponds.
 Without wave action, the oxygen levels near the surface of the water are often at and above 100% saturation throughout the day.
 Even a tiny amount of mixing energy (less than 50 watts/acre) can redistribute this supersaturated dissolved oxygen throughout the pond.
-This turns your pond into a massive oxygen storage tank, instead of allowing the excess oxygen to escape or "gas off" from the to the atmosphere.
+This turns your pond into a massive oxygen storage tank, instead of allowing the excess oxygen to escape or "gas off" from the pond to the atmosphere.

 That's where free energy and our Solar Powered Aerators come into play!